Canada Deemed Disposition on Death in 2026: How the Flat 50% Capital Gains Inclusion Rate Sets the Tax Bill on a $1.2M Ontario Investment Portfolio

 A:Deemed disposition is a rule under section 70(5) of the Income Tax Act that treats a deceased person as having sold all their non-registered capital property at fair market value immediately before death.
 No actual sale occurs — the CRA simply calculates the capital gain (FMV minus adjusted cost base) and includes it as income on the deceased's terminal T1 return.
 The executor or estate trustee is responsible for filing this return and paying the resulting tax from the estate's assets.
 The rule applies to stocks, bonds, mutual funds, ETFs, rental property, cottages, and any other capital property not sheltered by the principal residence exemption or a spousal rollover.

-Q:How does the 2026 capital gains inclusion rate affect estates?
+Q:What is the 2026 capital gains inclusion rate in Canada?

 Q:Does the deemed disposition apply to RRSPs and RRIFs?